Month: October 2020

 Could Photos posted on Social Media sites become the Key to Digital Identify Theft?

 This research led to an idea for a chip-based embedded filter for smart devices and laptops.
-It would obfuscate key biometric information when extracting the data for display, without affecting the integrity of the original stored image.
+It would obfuscate key biometric information when extracting the data for display without affecting the integrity of the original stored image.
 This functionality would automatically provide an additional layer of privacy and data protection.
-It would require optimized object detection capabilities (possibly R-CNN) that were highly efficient, and run on a capable but low energy processor like the Arm Cortex-M. Retraining and upgrades would be accomplished with firmware updates.
+It would require optimized object detection capabilities (possibly R-CNN) that were highly efficient and run on a capable but low-energy processor like the Arm Cortex-M. Retraining and upgrades would be accomplished with firmware updates.

 While Amazon’s technology is much newer and presumably at least partially based on their 2019 Patent Application (which does look impressive), it makes you wonder how susceptible these devices might be to fraud given reports of the scans occurring “almost instantaneously.”
-Speed is one aspect of successful large-scale commercial adoption but the accuracy and integrity of the system are far more important from my perspective.
+Speed is one aspect of successful large-scale commercial adoption, but the accuracy and integrity of the system are far more important from my perspective.

 Time will tell how robust and foolproof Amazon’s new technology really is.
-Given their reach, this could occur sooner than later.
-Ultimately, multiple forms of biometric scans (such as a full handprint with shape, palm, and fingerprints, or a retina scan 2-3 minutes prior to the palm scan to maintain performance) may be required for enhanced security, especially with mobile devices.
+Given their reach, this could occur sooner rather than later.
+Ultimately, multiple forms of biometric scans (such as a full handprint with shape, palm, and fingerprints or a retina scan 2-3 minutes prior to the palm scan to maintain performance) may be required for enhanced security, especially with mobile devices.

 Additional Resources: